WDI-SEA/apartment-database/readme.md

-# Apartment lab
+# Apartment Database

-- Create a database called `apartmentlab`
+- Create a database called `apartments`
 - Using this database, create two tables, one for owners and one for properties
 - Keep this relationship in mind when designing your schema:
   + **One owner can have many properties**